All Aboard the Ullswater Steamer With Kids

 Surrounded By Fell Tops

-Ullswater was formed from three separate glaciers and is entirely surrounded by fells and mountains that form a Z shape.
-This MAP gives you a better example of just how many.
+The lake was formed from three separate glaciers and is entirely surrounded by fells and mountains that form a Z shape. Ā This MAP gives you a better example of just how many.

 View of the fell tops